Why Does My Dog Sniff My Crotch?

 Advertisement

-Pheromones are the reason why dogs sniff our crotches (and our butts, too).
-They might also be the reason your dog steals your underwear.
-We have higher concentrations of pheromones in our genital and anal areas than any other part of our body, which makes them rich sources of information for our canine friends.
-You may also notice that your dog gets extra sniffy when you've just had sex, or when you're on your period.
+You may also notice that your dog gets extra sniffy around your genital area when you've just had sexual intercourse, or when you're on your period (if you are someone who menstruates).
 That's because we emit more pheromones during sex as well as during menstruation.
 There's even some evidence that dogs can detect ovulation, and they can also sniff out ovarian cancer.

 Advertisement